Menu ENN Search

 This is a summary of the following report: WFP and FAO (2023) Hunger Hotspots.
 FAO-WFP early warnings on acute food insecurity, June 2023 to November 2023 outlook.
 Rome. https://doi.org/10.4060/cc6206en

-The post-pandemic global economy is set to slow down in 2023, with various fiscal measures being implemented that will have knock-on effects throughout many communities.
+The post-pandemic global economy is set to slow down in 2023, various fiscal measures being implemented that will have knock-on effects throughout many communities.
 Domestic food prices remain high and low foreign currency reserves in many countries limit imports.
 Compounding this, there is reduced donor support to offset hunger in 2023, which will have negative programmatic implications.

 Extreme weather events are also increasingly likely – a trend which has been seen across the last decade – with climate variability, droughts, floods, and storms (such as Cyclone Mocha, hitting Myanmar) expected.
 At the time of publication, El Niño conditions were projected to start from May to July 2023 (Box 1) – these have since been confirmed by the World Meteorological Organization.1